tejaswisam/tejaswi/docs/projects/quadcopter/quadcopter.md

 > :material-calendar: Mar 2023 - Nov 2023 &nbsp;

 ## Introduction
 This work was done as a part of Team Astra, for participation in SAE AeroTHON 2023 competition.
 I designed and fabricated the drone body based on competition requirements.
 The drone was made of 3D printed parts and supported by carbon fiber plates.
+I did basic FEA simlations to check any faliures under different loading conditions.

 ![MUM_Pen](drone.png){ width="300" loading=lazy } ![MUM_Pen](drone1.jpg){ width="450" loading=lazy }